 - 2005-2008: The Cassini spacecraft continues to return high-resolution images of the Saturn system.
 Mission discoveries include evidence for liquid hydrocarbon lakes of methane and ethane on Titan, a new radiation belt around Saturn, new rings and moons, and icy jets and geysers at the south polar region of the moon Enceladus.

-- 2008: Cassini's four-year mission is extended for two years and designated the Cassini Equinox Mission.
+- 2008-2010: Cassini's mission is extended for two years and designated the Cassini Equinox Mission.

-- 2010: Cassini is extended until September 2017 and designated the Cassini Solstice Mission.
+- 2010-2017: Cassini's mission is extended for seven years and designated the Cassini Solstice Mission.